Carefully crafted, step-by-step, for all ages

 Fugee School has proven to be not just an academic learning centre but also a transitional school for our students who will eventually get resettled.
 With us, Fugee students are equipped with academic support and transition-readiness by learning the right academic, creative and life skills so they can cope with challenges they face today and will encounter in the future.

-The broad-based education we provide our students train them to be resilient, adaptive and empowered individuals.
+The holistic education we provide our students train them to be resilient, adaptive and empowered individuals.
 Education is the key that can open doors to a brighter future.
 To date, Fugee School has educated over 500 children and youth.

 Fugee has established the Fugee Youth Academy in 2020 to channel and provide structure to our work towards improving access to education and internship opportunities for young adults.